smatechnologies/opcon-basic-training/docs/Setting Up OpCon Events.md

 ---
-sidebar_panel: 'Setting Up OpCon Events'
+sidebar_label: 'Setting Up OpCon Events'
 ---

 To add a new OpCon Event in Self Service: